 Decades of Horror: The Classic Era

-Please let us know what you think of Decades of Horror: The Classic Era and what films you’d like to hear us cover!
-We want to hear from you!
-After all, without you, we’re just four nutjobs talking about the movies we love.
-Send us an email (email@example.com, firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org) or leave us a message, a review or a comment at GruesomeMagazine.com, iTunes, the Horror News Radio App, or the Horror News Radio Facebook group.
+Please let us know what you think of Decades of Horror: The Classic Era!
+After all, without you, we’re just some whack-a-doodles talking about the films we love.
+Send us an email at firstname.lastname@example.org, leave a review on iTunes, or comment at either GruesomeMagazine.com or the Gruesome Magazine Horror News Radio Facebook group.

-To each of you from each of us, “Thank you for listening!”
+To each of you from each of us, “Thank you so much for listening!”